Window Components Terminology

 Air Space

 In double or triple glazed windows, this is the space that exists between the panes, which is filled with air for added insulation.
-Some windows replace the air in this space with gas for its increased insulative properties.
+Also, some windows replace the air in this space with gas for its increased insulative properties.

 Argon Gas